The 2025 Ultimate Guide to Red Light Therapy for Pain

 Is an Alternative to Prescription Drugs

 Depending on the type, prescription medications can pose a threat to long-term health and can be addictive.
-Naturally, red light therapy is non-addictive and can serve as an alternative or interchangeably with traditional drugs.
+Naturally, red light therapy is non-addictive and can serve as an alternative or in unison with traditional drugs.

 Improves Bone Repair and Growth